The Erewash Valley Talking News (incorporating the Long Eaton & District Talking Newspaper)

 • Readers

-Reads and records onto mobile phone and emails to Editor the previously-prepared material
+Reads and records onto mobile phone, laptop or audacity and emails to Editor the previously-prepared material

 • Interviewer